manojgayala/POPL1/Language Manual.md

 con-declarator  `'\n'`  func-initializer*

-## Identifiers
+## Types of Identifiers
-There are two forms of names: simple and qualified. a simple name is a single identifier (e.g. direct name of a variable).
+There are two forms of names: simple and qualified.
+A simple name is a single identifier (e.g. direct name of a variable).
 A qualified name consits of a name, " . " and an identifier. (e.g. classidentifier.member)

-in this program:
+In this program:
 ```
 ~ class definition starts with '*' and ends with '*%'
 ~ private members and methods are declared with '_' at the start